 4.)
 For the handle, punch two holes in the top across from each other, thread ribbon through, and tie at the sides.

 One of the fun things about this project is that it can be as simple or as frilly as you like.
 I’m typically not a “frilly” person, except when it comes to Valentines (and babies…and weddings.
 Hmmm… ) If you don’t like frilly, just choose a simpler paper and less embellishment.

 The one above isn’t finished yet, but will be more tailored than frilly.

 I have to say, I prefer them fancy.

 This is a fun craft to do with kids too.
 They can draw on the cone (before you glue it!), use stickers, etc. (Have them make one for Grandma or a neighbor or a teacher.
-My kids made these for their art teachers years ago, and they were much appreciated.)
+My kids made these for their art teachers years ago, filled with chocolate candies, and they were much appreciated.)
 Fill one with treats and make someone happy!

 Thursday Favorite Things, Inspire Me Monday at Mostly Blogging, Inspire Me Monday at Create with Joy, Linda’s Lunacy, Happy Now at Jenerally Informed, Lou Lou Girls, Shabby Art Boutique, Building Our Hive, The Answer is Chocolate, Esme Salon, Mostly Blogging, Tuesday Turn About, My Random Musings, Linda’s Lunacy